A little more about who we are...

 In addition, he has been a presenter/facilitator/trainer in more than 20 different states, the Republic of China and many organizations including the Indiana Youth Institute and Community Partnerships with Youth.
 Brian was the past Executive Director of the Indiana Teen Institute (ITI) for nearly 14 years (having directed 26 leadership training camps).
 During his tenure at ITI, the organization was recognized by the American Medical Association, Division of Adolescent Health for its General Use of Volunteers and by the National Association of Teen Institutes with 20 research awards.

 Brian received his Master of Science Degree in Health Promotion from Purdue University in 1984 and is a Master Certified Health Education Specialist.
 Brian has also served as Secretary and Vice-President of the Board of School Trustees for the Franklin Community School Corporation from 2000-2004.
-Brian has been married to Shana since 1986 and they have 3 daughters (Kalin, Karlie & Kendra), a granddaughter, McKinley, and lives in Franklin, Indiana.
+Brian has been married to Shana since 1986 and they have 3 daughters (Kalin, Karlie & Kendra), a granddaughter, McKinley, a grandson, Luka, and lives in Franklin, Indiana.

 Delyte completed her undergraduate degree in 2016 at the University of Indianapolis, where she received her B.S. in Community Health Education.
 After completing a 300+ hour internship during her college career with Health Ed Pros, she was hired on as a Health Educator.
 She is currently a Certified Health Education Specialist and a Safe Sitter instructor.